-Our staff at the Draelos Metabolic Center also includes a part-time diabetes educator, Karon Potter, R.D, L.D., C.D.E.
-Karon works with you one-on-one, answering all your questions and personally helping you learn to manage and control your disease.
+Our staff at the Draelos Metabolic Center also includes a part-time diabetes educator, Jennifer Allen M.A, R.D., L.D., C.D.E.
+Jennifer works with you one-on-one, answering all your questions and personally helping you learn to manage and control your disease.

 The Draelos Metabolic Center is equipped with specialized medical machinery and state-of-the-art technology for comprehensive diabetes diagnosis, treatment and care.
 This specialized equipment helps us detect problems early and accurately, which is the all-important key to ensuring proper medical management of diabetes.

 If you have diabetes, or even if you don’t (many people have diabetes but don’t know it!) then you owe it to yourself and your family to get the most comprehensive, personable, quality medical care available.
 Visit Dr. Matt Draelos, Board Certified Endocrinologist and Diabetes Expert at the Draelos Metabolic Center in Edmond, Oklahoma, twenty-five minutes from downtown Oklahoma City.